thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 > [!NOTE]
 >
-> For Windows users, you may notice some warnings when running gettext programs
+> For MSYS users, you may notice some warnings when running gettext programs
 > mentioning that there are files missing in `/usr/share`:
 >
 > ```sh